Piscarocarlos/Piscarocarlos/README.md

 - ⚡ Fun fact: ...
 -->
 ⚡ Fun fact:
-- 👯 I’m looking to collaborate on projects that are using Python.
+- 👯 I’m looking to collaborate on projects that are using PHP/Laravel.
-- 🌱 I’m currently learning JavaScript and mathematics required for ML and Data Science.
+- 🌱 I’m currently learning JavaScript.
 - :pencil2: I Write blogs on dev.to on free days.
 - :musical_note: I love to hear country music.